-- a.
-Neutralize equipment or surfaces with a reducing agent such as sodium bisulfite or ferrous sulphate. - b.
-Materials (e.g. disposable pipette tips, reusable beakers, etc.) that have been in contact with perchloric acid solutions must be rinsed with 10x volume of water in a sink.
+a.
+Rinse materials (e.g. disposable pipette tips, reusable beakers, etc.) that have been in contact with perchloric acid solutions with 10x volume of water

 5. Emergencies and First Aid

 - a.
 Call 911 to summon an ambulance if there is a medical emergency. - b.
 Call Campus Security at 250-721-7599 for first aid. - c.
 If material has contacted the eyes, use emergency eyewash and flush for at least 15-20 minutes. - d.
 For skin contact, flush affected area with running water for at least 15-20 minutes.